Incarceration in the United States: Correspondence

 Inmates who maintain contact with family and friends in the outside world are less likely to be convicted of further crimes and usually have an easier reintegration period back into society.
 Inmates benefit from corresponding with friends and family members, especially when in-person visits are infrequent.
 However, guidelines exist as to what constitutes acceptable mail, and these policies are strictly enforced.

 Mail sent to inmates in violation of prison policies can result in sanctions such as loss of imprisonment time reduced for good behavior.
 Most Department of Corrections websites provide detailed information regarding mail policies.
-These rules can even vary within a single prison depending on which part of the prison an inmate is housed.
+These rules can even vary within a single prison, depending on which part of the prison an inmate is housed.
 For example, death row and maximum security inmates are usually under stricter mail guidelines for security reasons.

 There have been several notable challenges to prison corresponding services.
 The Missouri Department of Corrections (DOC) stated that effective June 1, 2007, inmates would be prohibited from using pen pal websites, citing concerns that inmates were using them to solicit money and defraud the public.
 Service providers such as WriteAPrisoner.com, together with the ACLU, planned to challenge the ban in Federal Court.
 Similar bans on an inmate's rights or a website's right to post such information has been ruled unconstitutional in other courts, citing First Amendment freedoms.
-Some faith-based initiatives promote the positive effects of correspondence on inmates, and some have made efforts to help ex-offenders reintegrate into society through job placement assistance.
+Some faith-based initiatives promote the positive effects of correspondence on inmates; some have made efforts to help ex-offenders reintegrate into society through job placement assistance.
 Inmates' ability to mail letters to other inmates has been limited by the courts.